saravana611/Object-Detection-on-Images/README.md

   - YOLO is a state-of-the-art, real-time object detection algorithm.
 In this notebook, we will apply the YOLO algorithm to detect objects in images, videos and webcam.

-  - This project implements an image and video object detection classifier using pretrained yolov3 models.
-The yolov3 models are taken from the official yolov3 paper which was released in 2018.
+  - This project implements an image object detection classifier using pretrained yolov3 models.
+The yolov3 models are taken from the official yolov3 paper which was released in the year 2018.

 ## Note